Abeer-uthman/memory-game-project/README.md

 # memory-game-project
 It is a javascript project called memory game, where you can click over 16 cards to check the matched

-Prerequisites
+Prerequisites:
 no thing need.

-Installing
+Installing:
 no need cause it is online

-Deployment
+Deployment:
 it can be deploy by adding additinal css styles to make the game style better

-Built With
+Built With:
 Javascript language + CSS + HTML

-Author
+Author:
 Abeer Uthman